The selection committee will rely heavily on supporting documentation when selecting recipients.

 - (Optional) Supporting facts and data may form a third page to the impact statement.

 Letters of support (reference letters)

+Each nomination will include two letters of support.
 The following information should appear in all reference letters:

 - Name of nominee